eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

 ## Introduction

 This tutorial will show you how to manage a fleet of vehicles running Ankaios.
-We will remotely start new workloads on the vehicle and update existing ones.
+We will remotely start new workloads on a vehicle and update existing ones.
-The reader should be familiar with the basics of Ankaios from the tutorial [Sending and Receiving Vehicle Signals](tutorial-vehicle-signals.md).
+This tutorial assumes that the reader is familiar with the basics of Ankaios showcased in the tutorial [Sending and Receiving Vehicle Signals](tutorial-vehicle-signals.md).

 To connect the vehicles to the cloud, we use an MQTT connection.
 Each vehicle connects to a central MQTT broker.
 The connection from the vehicle is established by a fleet connector workload managed by Ankaios.
-The benefit of using an Ankaios workload is that workloads have direct access to the Ankaios control interface, allowing them to start, stop, and update other workloads.
+The benefit of using an Ankaios workload is that workloads have direct access to the Ankaios control interface, allowing them to start, stop and update other workloads.

 <figure markdown>
   ![Overview of workloads](../assets/tutorial_fleet_management.png)
   <figcaption>Fleet management overview</figcaption>
 </figure>

-To complete this tutorial, you will need a Linux platform, which can be a WSL2, RaspberryPi, a Linux PC, or a virtual machine.
+To complete this tutorial, you will need a Linux platform, which can be a WSL2, RaspberryPi, a Linux PC or a virtual machine.
 It's also assumed that the Ankaios setup is done with mutual TLS (mTLS) disabled or using the default installation settings.

 ## MQTT broker

-In the real world, the MQTT broker would reside in the cloud.
-But for this tutorial, we set up an MQTT broker on the local machine using the existing Eclipse Mosquitto container image.
+In the real world, the MQTT broker would reside in the cloud, but for this tutorial, we set up an MQTT broker on the local machine using the existing Eclipse Mosquitto container image.
+The container is started with Podman directly to emulate that it is running outside of the vehicle.

 ```shell
 podman run -d -p 1883:1883 docker.io/eclipse-mosquitto